zwets/sms-scheduler/client/lib/README.txt

 need the backend's public key for each client you will be testing with.

-You can pass these on the command-line, but it will be much more convenient to drop them in the 'lib/keys' directory.
-See the README.txt there.
+You can pass these on the command-line, but it will be much more convenient to create a directory lib/keys and drop them there.